mostafaabdalla/tf-multiple-regions-accounts/README.md

 # tf-multiple-regions
-Using the alias argument within the provider's block to be able to use multiple regions.
+Using the alias argument within the provider's block to be able to create resources in multiple regions.
+Also using the profile argument to be able to create resources in multiple accounts.